Harry Aiken Vincent: Biography

 Vincent was born in Chicago and began his artistic career working for Thomas G. Moses of Sosman and Landis as a scenic painter for theaters, creating elaborate backdrops.

 His earliest known oil paintings often depicted rural scenes of towns and farms outside of Chicago.
-In 1893, he exhibited at the World's Fair in Chicago.
+In 1893, he exhibited at the World's Colmbian Exposition in Chicago.

 Vincent moved to the New York City area in the late 1890s, when his work increasingly drew the recognition of his peers and the attention of collectors.
 He maintained a studio at 155 West 29th Street in New York City between 1907 and 1917.

 In 1907, he won the Shaw Prize awarded for a work in black and white by the Salmagundi Club.
 He also won the Turnbull Prize in 1918, and the Porter Prize in 1925.
 In 1928, he was recognized with the Samuel Twybill Shaw prize for watercolor.
 He also won the Paul L. Hammond prize given by the New York Watercolor Club for his painting Rockport Harbor.

 In the latter part of his career, until his death in 1931, Vincent lived in Rockport, Massachusetts, on Atlantic Avenue facing the inner harbor.
 He became a respected senior member of the Rockport Art Association, which he helped to found in 1921, serving as its first president, and the North Shore Art Association.
 Like other Cape Ann artists, he created many views of Gloucester harbor, and interpretations of an iconic fish shack on a wharf in Rockport, known fondly as Motif Number 1.
-Street scenes and landscapes of the local granite quarries also attracted his eye, but he was continuously drawn to seaside settings.
+His obituary in the New York Times pointed to Vincent's paintings of the old lobster house as the inspiration for at least fifty other artists taking on the same subject.
+Street scenes and landscapes of the nearby granite quarries also attracted his eye, but he was continuously drawn to seaside settings, and scenes of daily life of fishermen and sailors, mending sails or unloading their catch.

-In the 1920s, he found new subjects through travels in Europe, including England, Italy (Venice and Chioggia) and France (Saint-Tropez, Menton).
-While in Brittany, he produced a series of scenes of Concarneau, a small fishing village.
+In the 1920s, he found new subjects through travels in Europe, including England, Italy (Venice and Chioggia) and France (Saint-Tropez, Menton), as well as Morocco (Marrakech).
+The Pont-Aven artists' colony in Brittany had been popular with American and European painters in the late 19th and early 20th century.
+Vincent also found his way there and produced a series of scenes of Concarneau, a small fishing village.